-Two tobacco companies with ex-dividend dates on March 20 and March 21, 2017, are on track to extend their respective dividend boosting records to nine and 19 consecutive years.
+Two tobacco companies with ex-dividend dates on March 20 and March 21, 2017, are on track to extend their respective records of boosting annual dividend payouts to nine and 19 consecutive years.

 These two companies have been hiking their annual dividend payouts each of those years at double-digit rates.
 In addition, two other tobacco companies that have increased their share prices 15%-plus since March 2016 and have long records of boosting dividends as well.